Inhomogeneous mixing: From microscopic dynamics to mesoscopic staircases: Close-up of inhomogeneous mixing: blobs/voids in turbulence

-Regarding the turbulent layer broadened by voids, a new theoretical model has demonstrated that the heretofore ignored process of voids emission can drive a broad turbulent layer of width $\sim 100 \rho_{s}$ for typical parameters ($\rho_{s}$ is the ion sound speed gyroradius)~\cite{CaoPRL2025}.
-Since the voids are closely related to inward turbulence spreading, this once again evokes the previous relevant suggestion that models of the pedestal structure or transport barrier should include the influence of coherent structures and turbulence spreading~\cite{singh2020}.
-More experimental verification should be carried out in this aspect.
+Recently, a new theoretical model has demonstrated that the heretofore ignored process of void emission can drive a broad turbulent layer of width $\sim 100 \rho_{s}$ for typical parameters ($\rho_{s}$ is the ion sound speed gyroradius) \cite{CaoPRL2025}.
+Since the voids are closely related to inward turbulence spreading, this once again evokes the previous relevant suggestion that models of the pedestal structure or transport barrier should include the influence of coherent structures and turbulence spreading \cite{singh2020}.
+More experimental validation of this prediction should be carried out.